rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 !!!
 Tip

-    The name of the backup must be an explicit name.
+    The name of the backup must be explicit.

 !!!
 Note

     The notion of extension under Linux does not exist.
-In other words, our use of extensions here is for the human operator.
+In other words, we use extensions here for the human operator.
 If the systems administrator sees a `.tar.gz` or `.tgz` file extension, for instance, then he knows how to deal with the file.

 ### Contents of a backup